brandonbate/My-Git-Tutorial/README.md

 Whenever you edit a tracked file, it will automatically change to the modified state.
-A tracked modified file is a file that is out of sync with our repositories commits.
+A tracked modified file is a file that is out of sync with our latest commit.
 Beginners are encouraged to never perform a commit when there are tracked modified files present in your project because that means you are essentially not "backing up" some of the edits you made.
 You can check if there are any tracked